Ms Elizabeth Day

 Hawker Scholar: 1995 - 1998

 My first overseas experience was in 2000 as a peace monitor on the island of Bougainville (PNG).
 I was deployed alongside the (unarmed) Australian army to help foster peace following a prolonged civil war.
-I will never forget the feeling of flying to my team site (Tonu) in a military helicopter, my feet dangling out of the open door as it came into land.
+This involved conducting multi-day camping patrols by helicopter and on foot to discuss the peace process with locals – some of whom had never met anyone outside of their villages.
 The raw beauty of Bougainville was breathtaking.
 The dynamics of post-conflict reconstruction were fascinating.
-But my heart is still beating fast from an emergency helicopter evacuation after my patrol was chased by an angry armed local!

-In 2002 I set off on my first full diplomatic posting as the Third Secretary responsible for Australia’s relationship with a number of UN agencies in Vienna.
+In 2002 I set off on my first full diplomatic posting as the Third Secretary responsible for Australia’s relationship with a number of agencies of the United Nations in Vienna.
 We also covered Slovenia, Slovakia and Bosnia.
 I would wake up each morning thinking that I had the best job in the world’s most breathtaking city.
 Many years later, I still believe that.

-My third overseas experience commencing in 2007 was in East Timor.
+In 2007 I commenced a posting in East Timor.
 I learned to live under curfew.
 My work enabled me to explore the country’s intriguing politics.
-On my weekends I explored the wild countryside on a bike and with a tent.
+On my weekends I explored the wild countryside on a mountain bike and with a tent.
 When my posting came to an end in 2009, I did not want to leave, so I used my long service leave to work for the then Timorese Vice Prime Minister, Mario Carrascalao.

 In Canberra, I have worked on Australia’s diplomatic relationship with a range of South East Asian countries, on corporate issues, and most recently on diplomatic and consular law.
 I have also had the privilege of learning four different languages prior to my postings: Tok Pisin, German, Tetum and French.